 Paternity Suit FAQs

-When the presumed father of a child denies parentage, the mother may choose to file a paternity lawsuit.
+When the presumed father of a child denies he is the father, the mother may choose to file a paternity lawsuit.
 The filing typically compels the presumed father to submit to a DNA test in order to make that determination.
-It also lays the groundwork for child support and, depending on the circumstances visitation rights.
-The presumptive father also may file suit if he'd like to establish paternity that has been denied by the mother, as can a child, although these are much less common.
+It also lays the groundwork for child support and, depending on the circumstances, visitation rights.

 Below are answers to some of the most frequently asked questions about paternity suits.

-Q: How is the father of a child legally determined?
+Q: How does the system legally determine the father of a child?

-Q: Is the biological father the only person who can be legally recognized as the father?
+Q: Can courts recognize the biological father as the only legal father?

-A: The short answer is no, a man other than the biological father may be legally designated as the father of the child.
-But determining legal paternity can be a complicated problem which attempts to find clarity in circumstances which range from straightforward to downright complex.
+A: The short answer is no. The system could designate a man other than the biological father as the father of the child.
+Determining legal paternity can be a complicated problem which attempts to find clarity in circumstances which range from straightforward to downright complex.
 Making this determination in a lawsuit often involves heated arguments on both sides.

-There are several legal classifications of fathers; and once established, paternity is difficult to change and unless there is a private agreement between the father and mother to the contrary, fathers are obligated to pay child support.
+There are several legal classifications of fathers.
+Once established, paternity is difficult to change, and unless there is a private agreement between the father and mother to the contrary, fathers must legally pay child support.

-An acknowledged father is the biological father of a child born to unmarried parents who admits that he's the father.
-Acknowledged fathers are obligated to pay child support.
+An acknowledged father is the biological father of a child born to unmarried parents.
+These parents admit that he's the father.
+In some jurisdictions, an acknowledged father and the birth mother can sign a declaration of paternity to establish paternity.
+The man then becomes a declarant father.
+Acknowledged and declarant fathers are obligated to pay child support.

 - He was married to the mother when the child was either born or conceived;

-- He attempted to marry the mother when the child was either born or conceived;
+- He attempted to marry the mother in apparent compliance with the law when the child was either born or conceived, but technical reasons invalidate the marriage;

 - He married the mother after the birth of the child and agreed to have his name put on the birth certificate or agreed to support the child; or